Xilinx/PYNQ/docs/source/8_iop_code.rst

 IOP Processors
 --------------

 There are two types of IOP, a Pmod IOP and an Arduino IOP.
-The difference between the two overlays is the number of peripherals in the IOP, and the switch and port the the IOP can connect to.
+The difference between the two overlays is the number of peripherals in the IOP, and the switch and port the IOP can connect to.
 Pmod IOPs connect to PMOD ports, and Arduino IOPs connect to the Arduino interface on the board.

 Both IO Processors (IOPs) contain a `Xilinx MicroBlaze processor <https://en.wikipedia.org/wiki/MicroBlaze>`_, a Debug module, and one or more of the following interface peripherals:
 * `AXI Timer <http://www.xilinx.com/support/documentation/ip_documentation/axi_timer/v2_0/pg079-axi-timer.pdf>`_